beaconsproject/hydrology_explorer/docs/overview.md

 ## Welcome to the BEACONs Hydrology Explorer

- **BEACONs Hydrology Explorer** uses the BEACONs catchments dataset as building blocks for identifying the upstream and downstream areas of a user-defined Area of Interest (AOI) that lies within a predefine study area and provide associated hydrological metrics.
+ **BEACONs Hydrology Explorer** uses the BEACONs catchment dataset as building blocks to identify areas upstream and downstream of a user-defined Area of Interest (AOI) (e.g., conservation area, mine site, etc.) within a predefined study area, as well as associated hydrologic metrics.
  From here, you can access:

-  - The **User Guide**, which provides step-by-step instructions for using the app.
+  - The **User Guide** tab provides step-by-step instructions for using the app.

-  - The **Dataset Requirements**, which outline the spatial layers and attributes needed to run the analyses.
+  - The **Dataset Requirements** tab describes the spatial layers and associated attributes needed to run the analyses.

 ## Input data

-**BEACONs Hydrology Explorer** requires several key spatial layers such as a study area, catchments and stream segments layers.
+**BEACONs Hydrology Explorer** requires several key spatial layers such as a study area, catchments, and stream layers.
 Details on the necessary layers, their attributes, and formatting can be found under the **Dataset Requirements** tab.
+There are twooptions for input data:

+1. A demo dataset for the Dawson area in central Yukon, Canada, is included with the app.
-Users can upload their own data using one of the available upload options, as long as it follows the required structure.
-A demo dataset for the Dawson area in central Yukon, Canada, is included with the app.
+2. Users can upload their own data using one of the available upload options, as long as the data follows the required structure.

 ## Functionality